 - Multiple attestation: when independent, pre-Philostratean traditions about Apollonius are in agreement, we may be reasonably certain that they contain some historical truth.
 The problem with this method is, of course, that it is not always easy to establish independence.

 - Embarrassment: embarrassing information about the man from Tyana also has a claim to historical reliability.

 - Consistency: sometimes the truth of statement can be confirmed after other facts have been established.

 Using these criteria, we can say that the following elements are almost certain:

 - Apollonius was considered a magician.
 Independent confirmation: it is taken for granted by Cassius Dio, Lucian (the latter referring to a disciple) and Anastasius Sinaitica.note[The Christian author Anastasius Sinaitica (561-604) tells in his Questions and answers 524d-525b (ed.
 Migne) a story about three magicians who are invited by the Roman emperor Domitian to bring an end to a plague.
-Apollonius is one of them, but fails to do the job quickly.]
+Apollonius and Apuleius are among them.]
 Fourfold attestation: to be found in the Reminiscences of Moeragenes, in the memoirs of Damis, in the Letters of Apollonius, and in the Antiochene tradition.
 Embarrassment: Philostratus clearly felt uncomfortable with this, and three times offers apologies.

 - Apollonius performed healings.
 Independent confirmation: taken for granted by Cassius Dio, Lucian (both referring to Apollonius' disciples) and Anastasius Sinaitica.
 Fivefold attestation: to be found in the infancy narrative by Maximus of Aegae, in the Tyanean tradition, the story about the plague in Ephesus, the story of the rabies patient in Tarsus, and in Damis.